 Posting repetitive topics is the opposite of a problem.
 Your common customer is not checking your blog every single day for updates.
 Sure, it’s common knowledge Google hates duplicate content, but that only means they don’t want to see the exact same verbiage on several pages of your site.
 As long as you don’t copy things word for word, you’re fine!
 It’s still considered original content.

 Your webinar content is a treasure trove of data ripe for the picking.
 It’s information you already have.
 You don’t have to waste time conducting hours upon hours of work to discover actionable insights.

 So, let’s say you have 10 webinars that you’ve conducted in the past.
 That means you have 10 blog posts, right?

 Try 30 or 40, maybe even 50 pieces of content!

-Each webinar can be crafted into different content formats, appearing on your site and on social platforms like Facebook, Instagram stories, Twitter, LinkedIn, and more.
+By using the best webinar software, each of your webinars can be crafted into different content formats, appearing on your site and on social platforms like Facebook, Instagram stories, Twitter, LinkedIn, and more.

 Look at how this company created a series of webinars all around the single topic of data center infrastructure:

 This is excellent proof that even if your topic is niche and highly technical, the possibilities around adapting your existing content are endless.